'What were you thinking?!'

 They did.
-The men holding Thais let go and she fell backwards, pulled by the rope on her right wrist.
+The men holding Thais let go and she fell backward, pulled by the rope on her right wrist.
 There was a faint splash.

 "No!"
 Everyone's eyes were drawn to Wolf, who'd begun straining against his bonds in earnest.
 There was a panicked, yet haunted look on his face.
 Dylis recognized that expression.
 She'd seen it in the mirror several times after Glaw had been shipped to Outer Camps.

 "No!"
 Wolf shouted, throwing himself forward and back, like a rabid dog on a chain.
 "Let go!
 Not my sister!
 Let go!"

 A plan that wasn't a plan fixed itself in the center of Dylis' mind and refused to budge.
 All eyes were on Wolf and Vita.
 She had one shot at this.

 The second her guards' grip loosened she elbowed both of them in the stomach.
 She stumbled across the deck, dodged three attempts the crew made at grabbing her and came to halt only when her back crash against the railing.